Garcia Report

 Former U.S. Attorney Michael J. Garcia led the investigation and supervised the report redaction.

 The Garcia Report was an investigation produced by U.S. lawyer Michael J. Garcia into allegations of corruption in world football.
 On 17 July 2012, in the wake of announced anti-corruption reforms by Sepp Blatter, the president of the world association football governing body FIFA, the organization appointed Garcia as the chairman of the investigative chamber of FIFA Ethics Committee, while German judge Hans-Joachim Eckert was appointed as the chairman of the Ethics Committee's adjudication chamber.

-In August 2012, Garcia declared his intention to investigate the bidding process and decision to respectively award the right to host the 2018 and 2022 FIFA World Cup to Russia and Qatar by the FIFA Executive Committee.
+In August 2012, Garcia declared his intention to investigate the bidding process and decision to respectively award the right to host the 2018 and 2022 World Cups to Russia and Qatar by the FIFA Executive Committee.
 Garcia delivered his subsequent 350-page report in September 2014, and Eckert then announced that it would not be made public for legal reasons.
 On 13 November 2014, Eckert released a 42-page summary of his findings after reviewing Garcia's report.
 The summary cleared both Russia and Qatar of any wrongdoing during the bidding for the 2018 and 2022 World Cups, leaving Russia and Qatar free to stage their respective World Cups.

 FIFA issued a statement saying it welcomed "the fact that a degree of closure has been reached", while the Associated Press wrote that the Eckert summary was "denounced by critics as a whitewash".
 Hours after the Eckert summary was released, Garcia himself criticized it for being "materially incomplete" with "erroneous representations of the facts and conclusions", while declaring his intention to appeal to FIFA's Appeal Committee.
 On 16 December 2014, FIFA's Appeal Committee dismissed Garcia's appeal against the Eckert summary as "not admissible".
 FIFA also stated that Eckert's summary was "neither legally binding nor appealable."
 A day later, Garcia resigned, stating in his letter that he had lost confidence in the process and cited what he called a "lack of leadership" and lost confidence in the independence of Eckert from FIFA.
 In June 2015, Swiss authorities claimed the report was of "little value".